How to Save Money on Produce

 You can also find local buying clubs/groups that band together to get a discount on produce and other “real” food direct from distributors and farmers.
 Search craigslist or google it.
 If you are apart of a buying group that is currently accepting members, please leave a comment!

-:: Ask for discounts.
 If you’re planning to purchase a large quantity from a store or farmer, ask for a volume discount.
-New Seasons offers a case discount on fruit (maybe 10%?).
 Chances are the more product you are willing to buy, the larger the discount.
 You could go one step further and form an informal buying group with people from your church, child’s school, or neighborhood and really negotiate the savings.

 This post may contain affiliate links.
 See the disclosure policy for more information.